Overview

 History

 Founded as two separate medieval boroughs – Drogheda‑in‑Meath and Drogheda‑in‑Oriel – the town was united in 1412 and quickly became a key walled settlement in the English Pale.
 Its strategic position at the last bridge over the Boyne before the sea meant it hosted the Irish Parliament in the 15th century, where Poynings’ Law was enacted.
-The town endured two sieges during the Irish Confederate Wars and, most famously, the brutal Cromwellian siege of 1649, after which the town was taken and many defenders were massacred.
+The town endured two sieges during the Irish Confederate Wars and, most famously, the brutal Cromwellian siege of 1649, after which many defenders were massacred.

 In the centuries that followed Drogheda grew as an industrial port, later becoming a commuter hub for Dublin.
-The 20th century saw the town’s historic core suffer decline, but recent regeneration projects – notably the Westgate Vision – are reviving its streets, craft shops and cultural venues.
+The 20th century saw the historic core suffer decline, but recent regeneration projects – notably the Westgate Vision – are reviving its streets, craft shops and cultural venues.

 What to See & Do